VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Pass.md

 - there exists a path
 - for each state in the path
 - for all paths
-- eventually the path will reach a $b$
+- eventually the path will satisfy $b$

 *This is satisfied*

-It can be seen by noting that $q4$ is part of every cycle and will always eventually be reached.
-As such $b$ will occur infinitely often.
+This problem is equivalant to *for all states, for all paths, paths will eventually satisfy b*. $q4$ is part of every cycle and will always eventually be reached.
+As such $b$ will eventually occur for all paths from all states.

+## B.3
+a)